gravitee-io/gravitee-platform-docs/docs/apim/4.0/reference/policy-reference/basic-authentication.md

 ## Examples

 {% hint style="warning" %}
-This policy can be applied to [v2 APIs and v4 proxy APIs.](../../overview/gravitee-api-definitions-and-execution-engines/)
+This policy can be applied to v2 APIs and v4 proxy APIs.
+It cannot be applied to v4 message APIs.

-Currently, this policy can **not** be applied at the message level.
 {% endhint %}

 {% tabs %}
-{% tab title="Proxy APIs" %}
+{% tab title="Proxy API example" %}
 If an API is configured with the `basic-authentication` policy, a request with invalid credentials will result in the following response:

 {% code title="Default response" %}